Nutrition

 What Is Muscle Protein Synthesis?

-“From a physiological standpoint, our muscle tissue is dynamic and in a constant state of turnover, with muscle proteins being synthesized and broken down simultaneously throughout the day,” says Harvard-trained physiologist, Professor Nima Alamdari, who is Chief Scientific Officer at Ritual and Honorary Professor of Sport and Health Sciences at the University of Exeter.
+“From a physiological standpoint, our muscle tissue is dynamic and in a constant state of turnover, with muscle proteins being synthesized and broken down simultaneously throughout the day,” says Harvard-trained physiologist, Professor Nima Alamdari, who is Ritual’s Chief Scientific Officer and Honorary Professor of Sport and Health Sciences at the University of Exeter.

 Loss of muscle mass and strength is of major public health concern, with age-related muscle loss being up to 2% of total muscle mass loss per year from the age of around 50 years onwards.
-But the good news is that our habits can have an impact, as the turnover of muscle protein is regulated largely by what you eat, and also how you move.
+But the good news is that our muscle-building habits can have an impact, as the turnover of muscle protein is regulated largely by what you eat, and also how you move.
 (2)

-Still with us?
 Let’s dive deeper.

 By now, it's probably pretty obvious that muscle protein synthesis is a pretty complex topic.
-But based on the latest research, there are things you can do to maximize muscle protein synthesis.
-Keep reading to learn more.
+But based on the latest research, there are things you can do to support muscle protein synthesis.* Keep reading to learn more.

-Quality.
 Dietary protein provides amino acids needed for the synthesis of muscle protein, and that means emphasizing high-quality protein sources with complete amino acid profiles.
 (Quick crash course: Protein is made up of building blocks called amino acids, nine of which are considered “essential.”
 When a food or meal contains all nine essential amino acids at sufficient amounts, it’s considered “complete.”)*

 Dietary protein-derived essential amino acids act as signals to induce muscle protein synthesis.
 Differences in protein types and sources result in differences in the magnitude of the muscle protein synthesis response, largely because of the differences in the availability of essential amino acids (and L-leucine in particular) to the muscle.
 This availability depends on different factors, including a protein’s essential amino acid composition and overall content.
 Suboptimal protein sources are associated with a lower essential amino acid content or shortage in a specific amino acid such as L-leucine, L-lysine, or L-methionine.
 All these amino acids are needed for protein synthesis and lack of one or more will compromise the protein synthesis response.* (1)

-While increased protein intake (30-40 g) for older individuals can help maximize muscle protein synthesis, other strategies may be more practical and easily adopted—and this is where quality (aka the amino acid profile) comes back into play.
-Specific amino acids have been shown to increase muscle protein synthesis and net balance, and supplementation with leucine, isoleucine, and valine has been used to support muscle maintenance.
+However, in older adults this amount may not be enough, with recent studies suggesting a heightened “anabolic resistance” as we age, and a need for further stimulating muscle protein synthesis.* (4,5) While increased protein intake (30-40 g) for older individuals can help maximize muscle protein synthesis, other strategies may be more practical and easily adopted—and this is where quality (aka the amino acid profile) comes back into play.
+Specific amino acids have been shown to increase muscle protein synthesis and net balance, and supplementing with leucine, isoleucine, and valine has been used to support muscle maintenance.
 In particular, increased leucine consumption has been shown to increase the muscle protein synthesis rate in older individuals and may be of benefit to address normal age-related declines in muscle mass.
 There is also interest in β-hydroxy-β-methylbutyrate (HMB), a key metabolite of leucine, with demonstrated effects on protein synthesis and protein breakdown.
 Recent findings also suggest an age-related decline in endogenous HMB (aka the kind we produce ourselves) in the body.
-HMB supplementation has been tested in older adults, and there is a growing body of evidence that suggests HMB may help support muscle maintenance and measures of muscle strength.* (6)
+HMB supplementation has been tested in older adults, and there is a growing body of evidence that suggests HMB helps support lean muscle maintenance.* (6)

 Although physical activity and exercise training of any type is excellent for overall health, aerobic exercise won’t do much for increasing muscle mass.
 Resistance exercise, however—that is, exercises that create mechanical tension and metabolic stress—certainly will.
 Muscle hypertrophy occurs when muscle protein synthesis is promoted over muscle protein breakdown.
 This can be achieved by targeted resistance training and sufficient protein intake which is why consideration should be given to both training type and diet.
 P.S.
 Exercise itself sensitizes the effects of protein to maximize muscle protein synthesis.
-This gives more reason to take protein within the first few hours after a workout, given the synergistic effect on muscle protein synthesis. * (7)
+This gives more reason to have protein within the first few hours after a workout, given the synergistic effect on muscle protein synthesis. * (7)

 Another way of putting it?
 “It’s true that you need to move it or lose it," says Dr. Nima.
 "Resistance exercise combats the loss of muscle mass, which is particularly important for older adults.”